prenli/FA/README.md

 This is FA Client App based on Create React App starter.

 ## Getting started

 * Checkout the project
 * Change the URL to point to your FA instance in the following files:
     * keycloak.json
-	* setupProxy.js
+    * .env
 * Ask FA Support to
     * Change the fa-api access type to be 'public'
     * Add as a valid redirect URI to be '*'
 * Run

   	yarn install
   	yarn start

-## Development
+- _`yarn run storybook`_: starts Storybook

-- _`yarn run storybook`_: Starts Storybook
+- _`yarn run withSW`_: starts app with service workers (for PWA testing and development)